 - Arnold Rosner, The Chronicle of Nine: The Tragedy of Queen Jane, Op.
 81 (1984) (approx. 131’): a 17-year-old young woman is made queen, over her protests, then after nine days is executed – she was a pawn in other people’s political plans.
 The highly-regarded premier performance of this work on disc features Pachecano (Rose) in 2021.

 Dmitri Shostakovich, Violin Concerto No 1 in A Minor, Op, 99 (1948) (approx. 36-40’), sounds like a lament about life in the Soviet Union, under Stalin.
 “Though not Jewish himself, Shostakovich noted that 'My parents considered anti-Semitism a shameful superstition, and in that sense particularly I was given a very good upbringing.'
 Unfortunately, not all Soviets were so enlightened.
 Becoming increasingly paranoid, Stalin had begun an anti-Semitic campaign during WWII which intensified in 1948.
 Regarding the persecution, Shostakovich remarked '…how "this" had started with the Jews but would end up with the entire intelligentsia.'”
 The work “lay hidden in a desk drawer until its premier October 29, 1955, with the Leningrad Philharmonic and the dedicatee as soloist.
 It was not safe to bring it out until two years after Stalin’s death.”
-Great performances are by Oistrakh (Mitropoulos) in 1956, Kogan (Kondrashin) in 1962, Vengerov (Rostropovich) in 1994 *** , Repin (Nagano) in 1995, Hahn (Janowski) in 2002, Khachatryan (Masur) in 2006, and Batiashvili (Salonen) in 2010.
+Great performances are by Oistrakh (Mitropoulos) in 1956, Kogan (Kondrashin) in 1962, Vengerov (Rostropovich) in 1994 *** , Repin (Nagano) in 1995, Hahn (Janowski) in 2002, Khachatryan (Masur) in 2006, Batiashvili (Salonen) in 2010, and Ibragimova (Jurowski) in 2020.

 Albums from the dark side: